skatrak/Flat-Mesher/README.txt

 First compile the FlatMesher library.
 You will obtain a 'libFlatMesher.a' file.
 Copy that file into the `libs/` directory.
+It is required that the FlatMesher include folder is located in `../FlatMesher/include/`, but the path may be changed by changing the 'FlatMesherGUI.pro' file.

 Compilation steps (console):
   cd build